Tom Tomorrow: This Modern World

-This Modern World is Perkins' ongoing comic strip that has been published continually for more than 31 years.
+This Modern World is Perkins' ongoing comic strip that has been published continuously for more than 31 years.
 While it often ridicules those in power, the strip also focuses on the average American's support for contemporary leaders and their policies, as well as the popular media's role in shaping public perception.

 In addition to any politicians and celebrities depicted, the strip has several recurring characters: